 Professional Development Award

-Available to History graduate students who have advanced to candidacy to help pay conference expenses for students who have had a paper accepted for presentation at a major professional conference.
+Available to History graduate students who have advanced to candidacy to help pay conference expenses for presenting at a major professional conference.
+Only students who have had papers accepted for presentation may apply.
 Applications are considered each fall and spring semester.
 Stipends vary but are generally between $200 and $500.

 Barnes Lathrop Prize

 Awarded annually to honor the best dissertation written in the university History Department during the past academic year.
 The deadline for faculty members to submit nominations is March 1.

 Awarded annually to honor the best master’s report or thesis written in the university History Department during the past academic year.
 The deadline for faculty members to submit nominations is March 1.

 Awarded annually to honor the best paper on a topic in Latin American history written by a graduate student enrolled in a History Department graduate research seminar during the past academic year.
 The selection is made by the faculty of the Latin American Area Committee.

 Last Updated: July 7, 2010